RebinW/Microsoft-SC-300/03-authentication-and-access/01-multi-factor-authentication.md

 ## Implementation
 #### Step 1: Disable security defaults
-As mentioned in the overview my tenant has the security defaults enabled this means that by default when a new user tries to log in for the first time, that user will be required to set up MFA.
-Since this lab focuses on setting up the **Registration campaign**, and applying the policy to the users, I would then have to disable security defaults for me to show how this work and prove the difference.
+As mentioned in the overview my tenant has the security defaults enabled this means that by default when a new user tries to log in for the first time, that user will be required to set up MFA using the Microsoft Authenticator Application.
+Since this lab focuses on setting up a Registration campaign that targets the same authentication method as Security Defaults, it would only then make sense to disable Security defaults first and then enforce MFA through another way such as Conditional Access.

-Lets first go ahaed and disable the security defaults and then quickly verify that a newly created user and log in without registering for MFA.
-To disable security defaults:
+Lets first go ahaed and disable the security defaults:
 1. In Entra ID Admin Center -> Navigation Menu to the left -> Entra ID
 2. Click on the *Overview* option
 3. Then click on *Properties*